 Select a weight you are capable of doing 12 reps with.
 Do 10 reps, rest 40 seconds, then attempt 10 reps again; if you are unable to do 10 reps, do nine, if you can't do 9, do 8, if you can't do 8, do 7, do this all the way down to one.
 If the set is less than 10 reps go to failure; rest 40 seconds after each set.
 Perform this for a total of 10 reps; this should be brutal.

-- Attach a single-handle attachment with a carabineer to a chain
+Attach a single-handle attachment with a carabineer to a chair

 - Lie flat on a bench

 - Lift the handles with chain above your chest with arms in a slightly bent position (your arms never straighten out throughout the entire movement)

 - Lower to the side until your chest muscles are stretched

 - Bring the handles together in a giant, bear hugging-like motion